 Growth & Product roles at mobile and web companies for more than a decade.
-PM of The New York Times Crosswords, Founder, currently working on Fintech products for small business owners.
+PM of The New York Times Crosswords, Founder, PM Wave (acq H&R Block), PM Shopify.

 When I go through the process of building a competition slide for a pitch deck I like to include several "forms" or competition.